kibbles-n-bytes/japanese_flashcards/README.md

     Shuffling
     A timer to turn to the next card

-The main function is in "Vocabulary Trainer/src/VocabularyTrainerGUI.java" !
+The main function for the actual program is in "Vocabulary Trainer/src/VocabularyTrainerGUI.java" !
+Decks can be built using the "Deck Builder" application.
+Decks are stored in the "decks" folder.

 Note: Currently crashes on OS X during loading of cards.